 I am a faculty member in the Department of Ecology, Evolution and Environmental Biology at Columbia University.
-Here, I teach, conduct research on the evolution and conservation of marine biodiversity, and run our MA in Conservation Biology program.
+Here, I teach, conduct research on the evolution and conservation of aquatic tropical biodiversity, and direct our MA in Ecology, Evolution and Conservation Biology program.

 My work on the historical ecology of 19th century American Whalers was covered in The Atlantic.
 I love this project so much, in part because it was the result of my class in Historical Ecology in spring 2015.

 This October I will be participating in an Ecological Society of America and Society of Conservation Biology sponsored workshop in DC to Next Generation Careers – Innovation in Environmental Biology Education which will bring together academics from a variety of institutions to “support workforce development for college graduate career progression into environmental biology, including fields such as ecology, evolution, conservation, plant biology and natural resource management.”

 Well the Summer field work is over.
 We had a good time, and gathered valuable data which I’m excited to work up.
 Our #FieldworkFaceoff was also featured in Atlas Obscura.
 I can’t help but share one of the beautiful photos!